Frequently Asked Questions

 Our motors are lighter and produce no drag, so even if you run out of battery power, you will have no problem getting to your destination.
 If you are worried about your range when commuting to work, an extra charger in your office will solve this issue.

-EVELO bikes offer an estimated range of 40 miles per charge in Pedal Assist mode or 20 miles in Electric Only mode.
+EVELO electric bikes offer an estimated range of 40 miles per charge in Pedal Assist mode or 20 miles in Electric Only (throttle-only) mode with our Standard Battery.

 One of the biggest issues with many electric bicycles on the market today is that most are manufactured overseas using generic parts.
 This often means that if an important part wears out or breaks, it may be difficult or impossible to find a replacement for it locally.
 An electric bike in such a condition essentially becomes a throw-away product.